The suggestions you receive will be based on the data you provide from your system.

 No more than one SUGGESTION per day to be applied, monitor.

-Many of these variables may be DYNAMICALLY modified (with SET GLOBAL variable_name=xxxx;) and will be in effect with the NEXT User Login for the sessions they run.
+Many of these variables may be DYNAMICALLY modified (with SET GLOBAL variable_name=xxxx;) and will be in effect AFTER the NEXT User Login for the sessions they run.

 Refer to your user manual for details.